 After saying what he really wanted to say, Pete left the room and was asked to stay yet he continued on his way.
 The press had a field day and he was soon back into the car and on the road again.
 It was revealed that the person who named him out to be a ‘Communist’ was the so-called ‘girl’ who he wanted to pursue once upon a time.
 The way things were, he was now free and his life was back.

 The next scene zoomed into him sitting there like at the beginning and was listening to the guys arguing and working the script.
 This time, he did not say “Wow, that was something…” but said, “Wow, that was the dumbest thing I’ve ever heard.”
 So that ended his career–supposedly.
 And he was back in Lawson, having sent a telegram to Adele.
 Yet he had no idea that the whole town of Lawson was welcoming him home.
 Even Bob.
 (LOL!)

 The typical happy ending yet it wasn’t too cheesy.
-Pete and Adele got married, and had a son.
+Pete and Adele got married and had a son.

-For a non-Jim Carrey fan, I thought this movie was really good and Jim did really good for his role.
-(Don’t shoot me on that comment since I was never into his comedic ones, except for Liar Liar.)
+For a non-Jim Carrey fan, I thought this movie was really good and Jim did really well for his role.
+(Don’t shoot me for that comment since I was never into his comedic ones, except for Liar Liar.)
 This movie was really something.
 And perhaps because I didn’t know much about it, except having watched the commercial during the times it was out in theaters, that made me enjoy it more.
 No spoilers.
 It was really something.
 Really touching.